 Climate is changing and nobody can deny, seeing weather like this.
-It will be brilliant when we will keep the worldwide temperature rising at the 1,5 degrees of Celcius level by the end of this century.
+It will be brilliant if we will keep the worldwide temperature rising at the 1,5 degrees Celcius level by the end of this century.
 This is the threshold, where we can still hinder the dramatic changes happening on our planet.
-Otherwise, the humankind is going to die or at least be dramatically reduced.
+Otherwise, humankind is going to die or at least be dramatically reduced.

 According to Linda Marsa – editor for Discover Magazine by 2200AD a human population will be confined to the northernmost parts of our Globe, where the climate conditions are marginally tolerable.
-It means, that as the climate warming progress, it triggers a lot of wars, famine and massive migrations towards more tolerable areas.
-The intertropical regions are going to be no longer habitable due to extreme heat and severe weather incidents on the intermittent basis.
+It means, that as climate warming progress, it triggers a lot of wars, famine, and massive migrations towards more tolerable areas.
+The intertropical regions are going to be no longer habitable due to extreme heat and severe weather incidents on an intermittent basis.

 Heidi Cullen in her book says, that California in the future will suffer from extremely long droughts on the contrary to Greenland, which gives the people and farmers access to mineral resources and new farm-worthy grounds.

 Everything is going to change, unfortunately without aftershocks.
-Once Greenland or Spitsbergen become habitable, both the World Ocean level will be increased a lot and we get new wide expanded desert areas in places, know today from tropic forests or savannas.
+Once Greenland or Spitsbergen become habitable, both the World Ocean level will be increased a lot and we get new widely expanded desert areas in places, known today as tropic forests or savannas.